 - 1. The Research Question and the Problem.

-- 2. The Literature Review, The Theoretical Framework if applicable
+- 2. The Literature Review

+- 3. The Theoretical Framework if applicable

-- 3. The Research Design, including Hypotheses if applicable
+- 4. The Research Design, including Hypotheses if applicable

-- 4. The Population
+- 5. The Population

-- 5. The Sampling Method
+- 6. The Sampling Method

-- 6. The Data Collection Method
+- 7. The Data Collection Method

-Total length of both critiques combined will be 1000 words.
+Total length of the critique is 1000 words.